 The structure of this paper is as follows.
-In Section \ref{secsetting} we define notation, formulate the assumptions and discuss the set $\G$ of transformations, which is a subset of a group $\gr$.
+In Section \ref{secsetting} we define notation, formulate assumptions and discuss the set $\G$ of transformations, which is a subset of a group $\gr$.
 Section \ref{secsingle} defines the single-step variant of our method.
 The sequential variant is defined in Section \ref{secfullseq}, with Section \ref{secap} defining a faster approximation of that method.
-Connections with maxT are discussed in Section \ref{secconmaxt}.
-On a first read, Sections \ref{secseq} and \ref{secconmaxt} can be skipped, without missing the most important idea of the paper.
-Sections \ref{secsims} through \ref{secdisc} provide simulation results, analyses of two real datasets and the Discussion.
+Sections \ref{secsims} through \ref{secdisc} provide simulation results, analyses of real data and the Discussion.
 The Supplementary Material contains more theoretical results, additional data analyses and proofs.